midhunkalarikkal/FullDomain/Notes/Nodejs.md

 `File Read (fs.readFile)`
 The file-reading operation is offloaded to libuv, and its associated callback (let’s call it Callback C) is registered.
 Once the file is read, the data is passed back to the Event Loop.

+`If we use readFileSync it will block the main thread`

 `multiply Function`
 When the JavaScript engine reaches the multiply(a, b) function: